-Marine Conservation Institute awards grants to promising young scientists studying what our oceans were like before humans began significantly altering marine ecosystems.
-This information is essential for helping us set appropriate targets for marine conservation efforts.
+Marine Conservation Institute awarded grants to promising young scientists studying what our oceans were like before humans began significantly altering marine ecosystems.
+This information can be essential for helping us set appropriate targets for marine conservation efforts.
 The program was discontinued in 2012 and is no longer being offered.

-Winning proposals are selected based on the quality of research and the impact the study may have on conservation efforts in the sea.
-We award several grants each year in amounts up to $10,000.
-We focus our dollars where they will have the most impact and value: young and early career scientists.
-We hope that this award will give these individuals the support they need now, and encourage them to continue unlocking the secrets of our ocean’s past well into the future.
+Winning proposals were selected based on the quality of research and the impact the study may have on conservation efforts in the sea.
+We awarded several grants each year from 2004 through 2012 in amounts up to $10,000.
+We focused our dollars where they would have the most impact and value: young and early career scientists.
+We believe that this award gave these individuals the support they needed, and encouraged them to continue unlocking the secrets of our ocean’s past well into the future.

 We are grateful to Holland America Line for their generous support of this program.

 About the Research Grant